Truro Quiet Lanes Trial

 CornwallLive now open for comments.

-SH1 about 2 years ago
+SH1 over 2 years ago

 With respect, how is this environmentally friendly?
 Funnelling road traffic onto already congested areas simply creates more carbon emissions as vehicles use more fuel to drive further and their engines are idling.
 Does the data show that either walking or cycling has increased during this time?
 Those activities would not be skewed by the lack of policing.